Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-conv-corr.rst

    | cint16 (F) x cint16 (G) | 4         |  2         |
    +-------------------------+-----------+------------+

 The streaming interface supports only two data type combinations.
-See :ref:`CONV_CORR_combos` `table:: STREAM INTERFACE`.
+See the “STREAM INTERFACE” table in :ref:`CONV_CORR_combos`.

 Scaling
 -------